 To install Composer:

 1. SSH access should be enabled for your hosting account with us.
-Contact our hosting support via Live Chat or Ticket system in order to switch SSH access on.
+Follow the steps provided in this article to switch SSH access on.

 2. To access your account via SSH, download and install one of the available SSH clients.
 You can find the list of free SSH clients here.
 In case you are using a Unix-based OS (Linux or OSX), you can easily run the Terminal application and connect to the server using the command:

 ssh username@servername -pPORT